-- Purpose: The purpose of the Rural Industrial environment is to provide for high-intensity commercial, transportation, and industrial uses while protecting existing ecological functions and restoring ecological functions in areas that have been previously degraded. - 2.
-Designation Criteria: Assign a Rural Industrial environment designation to shoreline areas within incorporated municipalities if they currently support high-intensity uses related to commerce, transportation or navigation; or are suitable and planned for high-intensity uses.
+- Purpose: The purpose of the High Intensity environment is to provide for high-intensity water-oriented commercial, transportation, and industrial uses while protecting existing ecological functions and restoring ecological functions in areas that have been previously degraded. - 2.
+Designation Criteria: Assign a High Intensity environment designation to shoreline areas within incorporated municipalities if they currently support high-intensity uses related to commerce, transportation or navigation; or are suitable and planned for high-intensity uses.